AllenNeuralDynamics/aind-file-standards/file_formats/OptogeneticIndicatorBenchmarking.md

 procedures.json documents the relevant fiber probe implantation metadata (stereotactic coordinates) and viral injection metadata (stereotactic coordinates, materials). session.json documents the intended measurement (e.g. norepinephrine, dopamine, etc) for each channel of each probe.

-### File Quality Assurances

-The following are expected to be true for all FIP data collected under this standard:

-* The number of frames in the raw binary files shall match the number of frames in the corresponding `CSV` files (e.g., `green.csv` and `green.bin`).
-* The number of frames across all `CSV` files shall be the same (i.e., `green.csv` = `red.csv` = `iso.csv`) and, by extension, the number of frames in the corresponding binary files.
-* Camera metadata files shall contain no dropped frames.
-This can be verified by checking the `CameraFrameNumber` column in the metadata files.
-The difference between consecutive frames must ALWAYS be 1.
-If a dropped frame is present, data may be corrupted and should be flagged for manual review.
-    > [!WARNING]
-    > Dropped frames are not normal and should not be taken lightly.
-If you encounter dropped frames, please contact the data acquisition team for further investigation.
-* The difference between the derivative of `CameraFrameTime` and `ReferenceTime` is expected to be very small (i.e.: abs(max(diff(`CameraFrameTime`) - diff(`ReferenceTime`))) < 0.2ms).
-If this is not the case, it may indicate a problem with frame exposure.
-* All rows in the `<color>.csv` files will be present in the corresponding camera metadata files.
-The opposite is not guaranteed to be true.
-* A `<color>.csv` file is not guaranteed to have a `Fiber_N` column.
-A `Background` column is always present.
-The order of the columns in the `<color>.csv` files is not guaranteed to be the same across different sessions.
-It is thus recommended to use the header as the index for the columns.
-* The naming of `Fiber_<i>` columns in the `<color>.csv` files is guaranteed to be sequential, starting from `Fiber_0` and going up to `Fiber_N`.
-* The `regions.json` in the FIP session are guaranteed to be static within a session.
-The number and order of the ROIs are expected to be the same across the two cameras.